clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 __Note:__  We could have just added the "mysql-root-password" secret to the `envFrom` list and let it be parsed as well, as long as the "password" key was named "MYSQL_ROOT_PASSWORD" instead.
 There is not a way to manually specify the environment variable name with `envFrom` the way we did with `env`.

+### Adding the max_allowed_packet.cnf file to the Deployment as a volumeMount

-As mentioned above, you can use both `env` and `envFrom` to share ConfigMap key/value pairs with a container as well.
+As mentioned above, both `env` and `envFrom` can be used to share ConfigMap key/value pairs with a container as well.
 In the case of our ConfigMap "mariadb-config", though, we have an entire file stored as the value to our key, and the file needs to exist in the filesystem of the container for MariaDB to be able to use it.
 Luckily, both Secrets and ConfigMaps be the source of Kubernetes "volumes" and mounted into the containers, instead of using a filesystem or block device as the volume to be mounted.

 Our mariadb-deployment.yaml already has a volume and volumeMount specified, an `emptyDir` (effectively, temporary or ephemeral) volume being mounted to `/var/lib/mysql` to store the MariaDB data: